statamic/v2-docs/content/pages/7.addons/publish-forms/index.md

 The Publish component takes some data, pre-processes it through a fieldset, renders it within the appropriate fieldtypes, and post-processes it upon submission.

 Typically, the data comes from within Statamic - for example a page may be stored in `site/content/pages`.
 However, in your addon, you may want to edit data coming directly from an external source.
-That can anything you want: a database, an API, etc.
+That can be anything you want: a database, an API, etc.

 The flow is essentially this: